Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 A marketing agency shows $300,000 profit for 2025 on the profit and loss statement.
 December 31 bank balance: $27,000.
 January payroll due: $140,000.

-Profit equals revenue minus expenses over a specific period, recorded using accrual accounting on the income statement.
-Cash equals actual movement of dollars in and out of your bank, captured on the cash flow statement.
+Profit equals revenue minus expenses over a specific period and is an accounting metric recorded using accrual accounting on the income statement.
+Cash flow reflects the timing of dollars moving in and out of your business or company bank account, captured on the cash flow statement.

 The timing gaps that create this difference: